 Getting Started with

 Strategy is about “where to play and how to win.”
 But once these concepts are clearly developed, real strategic work has only just begun.
-That’s where activation comes in.
+That’s where strategy activation comes in.

-Activation brings “how to win” into precise focus by identifying the behaviors and detailed work required to make strategy a reality.
+Strategy activation brings “how to win” into precise focus by identifying the behaviors and detailed work required to make strategy a reality.
 It exists in the space between developing strategy and executing strategy, bringing clarity and alignment to strategic thinking.
 And it transitions the effort of bringing strategy to life into specific, new behaviors through a medium of actionable plans.